Vasili joined the Harvard men's soccer staff as the Goalkeeper Coach prior to the start of the 2016 season with over 11 years of coaching experience.

 Vasili holds both undergraduate and graduate degrees from Virginia Commonwealth University where he played for the men's soccer team and contributed to a CAA Championship and a top ten US ranking.
 His undergraduate degree was in international business management with minors in Russian and Spanish language studies (2007).
 Post college, Vasili had a brief stint with the semi-professional Richmond Rowdies before deciding to pursue a career in the business world.
 After two years working in Russia, Vasili returned to the #1 ranked VCU Brandcenter to get a master's degree in creative brand management (2011).
 Vasili was born in Moscow, Russia to a Russian father and Peruvian mother.

 In 2012, Vasili co-founded the Boston Kickers, a youth soccer club that has had over 1,000 players participating across the Greater Boston Area (www.bostonkickers.com).

 Vasili also spent three years with The Winsor School (a top national private girls school in Boston) varsity soccer program as an Assistant/Goalkeeper Coach.
 He holds a USSF ‘D’ License.

 Soccer Operations Assistant

-Matt O'Neill joined the Men's Harvard soccer staff as the Operations Assistant prior to the start of the 2016 season.
+Matt O'Neill joined the Men's Harvard soccer staff as the Operations Coordinator prior to the start of the 2016 season.